-The adjustment term deferred taxes in Medlife amounts as at 31 December 2020 kUSD -830 (2019: kUSD -2.420).
-The decrease in the adjustment term can be mainly attributed to the fact that Best Estimates in Solvency II are discounted with the EIOPA risk free curve, which dropped at year end to ultra-low levels.
-Although in total Best Estimates decreased, the lower risk free curve had an increasing effect on Best Estimates but does not directly affect the IFRS reserves.
-Therefore, Best Estimate Life converged towards the IFRS amount and hence reduced the deferred tax liability, which is used for the determination of the adjustment term deferred taxes.
+The adjustment term deferred taxes in Medlife amounts as at 31 December 2021 kUSD -1,526 (2020: kUSD -830).
+The increase in the adjustment term can be mainly attributed to the fact that Best Estimates in Solvency II are discounted with the EIOPA risk free curve, which increased at year end.
+Although in total Best Estimates decreased, the higher risk free curve had a decreasing effect on Best Estimates but does not directly affect the IFRS reserves.
+Therefore, Best Estimate Life created a bigger gap compared to the IFRS amount and hence increased the deferred tax liability, which is used for the determination of the adjustment term deferred taxes.